l0r1knl/Finding-MiningSites/README.md

 2. Run `features.py` to make some features to train the model that predicta presense or absense for Mining Sites.

-3. Edit the configuration file (`config.py`) to adjust the settings for training and data processing.
+3. Edit the configuration file (`config.py`) to set for training and data processing.

 4. Run `train.py` to train the models.

 5. Run `evaluate.py` to evaluate the trained models.

-6. Run `submission.py` to generate the final predictions.
+6. Run `submission.py` to make submission file!